mrAbhiraj/Luxor/README.md

 # Luxor
-its one of the web project
+its one of the web projects